thecodrr/fdir/README.md

 🕺 **Astonishingly Small:** Only 2KB in size.
 Can be used virtually anywhere.

+🔥 **All Node Versions Supported:** `fdir` runs everywhere on all Node versions (within reason).
+And it is unsurprisingly fastest there too.

 ## 🚄 Quickstart

 You can install using `npm`: